EN

 As defined by Section 203(k) of Housing and Urban Development’s code, the 203(k) loan allows the home buyer to borrow enough funds to cover both the cost of the home and the price of repairs, including the cost of labor and material for those repairs, in one loan.
 Certain 203(k) loans may also be expanded to include funding for up to six months of mortgage payments.

-The FHA does not directly lend these funds, but rather provides financial protection to lenders that do.
+The FHA does not lend these funds directly but rather provides financial protection to lenders that do.
 The 203(k) loan can either be a 15- or 30-year fixed rate mortgage or adjustable rate mortgage (ARM).
 The amount the homeowner can borrow depends on qualifications like his/her credit and income, and the lender will also assess a down payment based on the total amount.

 Limited 203(k): This loan is intended for smaller renovation and upgrade projects that are valued less than $35,000.
 There is no minimum cost requirement, although you can’t fund structural repairs with a Limited 203(k).